C-V-Malavika/Helpdesk-Ticketing-System/README.md

 2. The problem is emailed directly to the respective problem attender.
 3. It is displayed in the current tickets raised section.
 4. Once the problem has been fixed, the problem moves to the closed tickets section.
-5. The student can download the details of the problem from the website.
+5. The student can download the details of the ticket that has been closed from the website.
 It will be downloaded in the form of a text file.

 ### PROBLEM ATTENDER